prnake/Comment9/README.en.md

 ### Use API to actively collect Bilibili live danmakus

-Here we use [bililive_dm](https://github.com/copyliu/bililive_dm) to collect danmakus from Bilibili live stream, and send them to the Comment9 server via [python-socketio](https://python-socketio.readthedocs.io/ en/latest), see [example/bilibili](example/bilibili) folder for details.
+Here we use [blivedm](https://github.com/xfgryujk/blivedm) to collect danmakus from Bilibili live stream, and send them to the Comment9 server via [python-socketio](https://python-socketio.readthedocs.io/ en/latest), see [example/bilibili](example/bilibili) folder for details.

 ### Presence Features & Bugs

 - You can use the activity name in the url instead of the activity id for indexing, for example [#Demo](#Demo) uses this method
+- The danmaku list can use [style generator](https://style.vtbs.moe) to generate custom styles used in OBS, visiting [blivechat](https://github.com/xfgryujk/blivechat) for details
 - The audit screen is focused on the input box, the keyboard passes to the right and rejects to the left
 - Each danmaku will only appear once in the audit, if there is an un-audited danmaku before refreshing the page, the danmaku will remain un-audited
 - Deployment domain must be configured manually, e.g. messages sent to WeChat and Telegram need to have this field in the message
+- Deploying with a reverse proxy may require additional configuration of websockets, or Socket.IO will fall back to HTTP long polling mode and cause modules like `python-socketio` unable to work
 - ElementUI's i18n does not work properly

 ## Develop